Tuesday, October 20, 2020

 parlor car built by the Briggs Carriage Company of Amesbury, MA, for

-the Lewiston, Brunswick & Bath Street Railway, at a cost of $7,000.
+the Lewiston, Brunswick & Bath Street Railway, the cost was $7,000.

 Photo courtesy of Seashore Trolley Museum's Library.
 Text from